simofirdoussi/password_reset_django/README.md

   <h3 align="center">password_reset_django</h3>

   <p align="center">
-    Tutorial on how to add an password reset process to your django application.
+    Tutorial on how to add a password reset process to your django application.
     <br />
     <a href="https://www.thedjangoguy.com/documentation/google-authentication/"><strong>view tutorial »</strong></a>
     <br />